26.4 – 20.5 2017

 Cecil Beaton:Early Works

 26.04 – 20.05.2017

-Beetles+Huxley are pleased to announce an exhibition of over 70 vintage Cecil Beaton photographs.
+An exhibition of over 70 vintage Cecil Beaton photographs.

-Originally purchased in the early 1950s, the works form a complete survey of Beaton’s early photography ranging from portraits of the “Bright Young People” in the 1920s, innovative fashion pictures for Vogue, portraits from Hollywood in the 1930s, to his lesser-known wartime documentary photographs commissioned by the British Ministry of Information.
+Originally purchased in the early 1950s, the works form a complete survey of Beaton’s early photography ranging from portraits of the Bright Young People in the 1920s, innovative fashion pictures for Vogue, portraits from Hollywood in the 1930s, to his lesser-known wartime documentary photographs commissioned by the British Ministry of Information.

-Portraits included in the exhibition include figures such as Queen Elizabeth (subsequently the Queen Mother), The Duke and Duchess of Windsor on their wedding day, Salvador Dali, Vivien Leigh, Augustus John, Charles de Gaulle, Orson Welles, H G Wells and Aldous Huxley.
+Portraits included in the exhibition include figures such as Queen Elizabeth (subsequently the Queen Mother), The Duke and Duchess of Windsor on their wedding day, Salvador Dalí, Vivien Leigh, Augustus John, Charles de Gaulle, Orson Welles, H G Wells and Aldous Huxley.

 Cecil Beaton was an influential photographer, illustrator, costume and set designer.
 Beaton is known for his elaborately decorated and intricate backdrops, which often nod towards Surrealism.
 A prominent member of the ‘Bright Young Things’, Beaton photographed a generation of glitzy young aristocrats and socialites including Edith Sitwell and Stephen Tennant.
 Throughout the decade, though, Beaton’s most frequent sitters were his two sisters, Nancy and Barbara, known as ‘Baba’.
 The sisters proved useful props for the young photographer, as he experimented with backdrops, materials and photographic techniques.